Miniaturized, mobile sensing solutions for a healthier and safer world.

 Halo has proven remarkably sensitive to COVID-19 rapid antigen tests, reading test assays at < 1pg/ml.
 This improved performance means that the C2Sense Halo sample collection can be less invasive — like collecting saliva rather than an invasive nasal swab — and that Halo may be able detect the disease over a longer period of time.
 By providing more accurate and less invasive diagnostics that work over longer periods of infection, Halo can extend the battle against COVID from clinics into the home.

 C2Sense’s AuthenTags product line was developed in response to the ever-growing problem of counterfeit goods.
 The rise of e-commerce has been a boon to increasingly sophisticated criminal counterfeiting organizations and resulted in millions of people being exposed to potentially dangerous knockoffs each year.
 From basic foods and medicines to upscale luxury products, many of these counterfeits are difficult to identify because of their fidelity to the imitated product and opaque global supply chains.

-It works like this: a manufacturer creates a custom compound that is integrated into its products — whether those products are Swiss watches or heart medication.
+AuthenTags work like this: a manufacturer creates a custom chemical compound that is integrated into its products — whether those products are Swiss watches, cosmetics, or heart medication.
 This compound serves as an invisible signature that is impossible to forge.
-Once the product leaves the factory, a handheld device equipped with a C2Sense sensor checks the compound’s chemical makeup against the formula provided by the manufacturer.
+Once the product leaves the factory, a smartphone equipped with C2Sense software checks the compound’s chemical makeup against the formula provided by the manufacturer.
 If it matches, the product is authentic.
 If not, it is counterfeit.
 By making this technology useable by anybody weilding a standard, unmodified smartphone, C2Sense hopes that its AuthenTagsTM solution will help to eliminate the trade of counterfeit goods by empowering manufacturers, distributors, and customers to confirm the authenticity of a product from the factory floor to the final destination.